-If you’re not Norwegian, chances are you’re not familiar with the tradition of Kokekaffe.
+If you are not Norwegian, chances are you’re not familiar with the tradition of Kokekaffe.
 But if you like full-bodied coffee, maybe you should be!
 It’s an easy way to brew coffee on the go and produces a unique cup of joe.

-Kokekaffe is something like cowboy coffee: a rough and tumble preparation method that results in robust, full flavor.
-Since there’s no filter, all of the coffee’s natural oils stay in, resulting in a rich drink.
+Kokekaffe is something like cowboy coffee: a rough-and-tumble preparation method that results in robust, full flavor.
+Since there is no filter, all of the coffee’s natural oils stay in, resulting in a rich drink.
 But be prepared for some coffee grounds in your cup!

 What is Kokekaffe?

 Kokekaffe, which means steeped coffee, is a popular Norwegian brewing method.
 When it’s prepared on a hike, it’s called Turkaffe, meaning hiking coffee.
 It’s so simple that you can carry the supplies in a backpack.
 When it’s time for a fika (Swedish coffee break), you can pull out a camp stove or start a fire and brew a fresh pot of tasty coffee!

 Kokekaffe is traditionally made over an open fire in a tin or copper kettle, though many Norwegians brew it on the stove.
 You don’t need any filters or fancy equipment, and it’s a very low-waste brewing method.

 How do you make Norwegian Kokekaffe?

 Kokekaffe is essentially coffee that has been steeped like tea.
 To make it, all you need is coarsely ground coffee and a tea kettle or other heat-safe container.
 You can grind your coffee beans ahead, but for the best flavor, bring along a manual burr grinder.
 You can get in an arm workout while you hike!